lmanul/crscripts/README.md

 Typical workflow:

 * `crsetupchromium`: setup a Chromium repository and build it once.
+* `crrun`: run a locally built version of Chromium.
-* `crrunsandbox`: run the Chromium OS version of Chromium in a sandbox.
+* `crrunsandbox`: run the Chromium OS version of Chromium (including window manager, etc.) in a sandbox.
 * `crupdate`: update your existing checkout.